FACEGOOD/FACEGOOD-Audio2Face/README.md

 15	(22920, 32, 64, 1)	(22920, 37)	(1000, 32, 64, 1)	(1000, 37)
 16	(25485, 32, 64, 1)	(25485, 37)	(1000, 32, 64, 1)	(1000, 37)
 ```

+we only used dataSet 4 to dataSet 16

 The testing data, Maya model, and ue4 test project can be downloaded from the link below.

 the index of dataset 4-16 is for trainning.